Packing for a Holiday without overpacking

 - You can wash your clothing at your destination – Laundry is universal!

-So, with the above in mind here are my handy hints for better packing for your trip after years of packing far too much, and realising I can no longer charm the staff at airport check in desks.
+So, with the above in mind here are my handy hints for better packing for your trip after years of packing far too much, and realising I can no longer charm the staff at the airport check-in desks.
 Learn from my mistakes people!:

 - Look at the weather, this will usually inform you of what to pack.

-- You don’t need to pack as many pairs of shoes that you think you should.
+- Shoes!
+You don’t need to pack as many pairs of shoes that you think you should.

 - Check out this great article from Lonely Planet, it inspired me to sort out my packing (but then I mostly ignored it…..I never learn!🤦♀️

-- Toiletries: You definitely don’t need full size toiletries, these can always be purchased on arrival.
+- Toiletries: You definitely don’t need full-size toiletries, use travel size versions if on a short trip, if visiting a place for a long period, buy larger versions on arrival at your destination these can always be purchased on arrival.

 Finally, the most important tip of them all: